OliverGrack/gphotos-prepare-duck/README.md

 # GPhoto-Prepare-Duck

 GPhoto-Prepare-Duck is a little tool that prepares a [Google Photos Takout](https://support.google.com/accounts/answer/9666875?hl=en) so it can be used from other tools with fewer issues.
-It maintly was developed to be used for Google Photos exports that are later imported to [Ente Photos](https://ente.io/de/).
+It mainly was developed to be used for Google Photos exports that are later imported to [Ente Photos](https://ente.io/de/).
 However, may also be of used in other scenarios.
 It is not supported nor endorsed by Ente nor Google.

 ## What it does